emmercm/metalsmith-tracer/README.md

 - `metalsmith-if`

-  Using `metalsmith-if` will make the name of the plugin actually being used.
+  Using `metalsmith-if` will mask the name of the plugin actually being used.

 ## Changelog